Yassirelhanafi/StockTrack-Expo-App/README.md

 # StockTrack Expo App

 This is a React Native application built with Expo to track product inventory.
-It uses local storage as the primary data source and optionally syncs with Firebase for backup and low-stock notifications.
+It uses local storage (AsyncStorage) as the primary data source for offline capability and immediate feedback.
+It optionally syncs with Firebase Firestore for backup and generating low-stock notifications.

 ## Features

-*   **QR Code Scanning:** Scan product QR codes to quickly add or update inventory (using `expo-camera`).
+*   **QR Code Scanning:** Scan product QR codes using `expo-camera` to quickly add or update inventory.
+Supports JSON and simple Key:Value formats.
 *   **Manual Entry:** Add or update products manually via a form.
-*   **Local Storage:** Product data is primarily stored on the device using AsyncStorage.
+*   **Local Storage First:** Product data is always saved to local AsyncStorage first.
-*   **Firebase Integration (Optional):**
+*   **Firebase Integration (Optional but Recommended):**
-    *   Syncs product data to Firestore for backup.
+    *   Syncs product data (adds/updates) to Firestore for backup and remote access.
-    *   Generates low-stock notifications in Firestore.
+    *   Generates low-stock notifications based on Firestore data.
+    *   Decrements product quantities in Firestore based on defined consumption rates (can be triggered periodically).
+*   **Automatic Quantity Decrement (Client-Side):**
-*   **Automatic Quantity Decrement:** Periodically decreases product quantities based on defined consumption rates (runs locally and syncs with Firebase if available).
+    *   Periodically decreases product quantities *locally* based on defined consumption rates using a React hook (`usePeriodicSync`).
+Runs when the app is in the foreground and at set intervals.
+    *   If Firebase is available, the hook *also* triggers a Firebase quantity decrement check.
-*   **Tab Navigation:** Easy navigation between Scan, Products, and Notifications screens using Expo Router.
+*   **Tab Navigation:** Simple navigation between Scan, Products (Local List), and Notifications (Firebase List) screens using Expo Router.
 *   **Pull-to-Refresh:** Refresh product and notification lists.
+*   **Toast Notifications:** User feedback for success and error messages using `react-native-toast-message`.
+*   **Improved UI:** More polished UI elements, loading states, and error handling.

 ## Getting Started

 ### Prerequisites

-*   Node.js (LTS version recommended)
+*   Node.js (LTS version recommended - v18 or higher)
 *   npm or yarn
 *   Expo Go app on your iOS or Android device (for testing) OR an emulator/simulator setup.
 *   Git